Creating a reading list

 Send your lecture slides or notes to the library and we will add them to your reading list.

-High Demand Collection
+Requesting items to be added to High Demand Collection

 You can request print items from your reading list to be added to the High Demand collection at the Library.
 This will allow students to access these materials as a short-term loan.
 Prescribed texts for units ordered via the bookshop are already included in the High Demand collection.